 The Morton Arboretum. (n.d.).
 American cranberry-bush.
 Retrieved from https://www.mortonarb.org/trees-plants/tree-plant-descriptions/american-cranberry-bush

-We currently ship within the provinces of British Columbia and Alberta, and it usually takes 2-5 business days in the mail once shipped.
-Seeds ship year-round.
+We currently ship seeds to all Canadian provinces and ship plants just within the provinces of British Columbia and Alberta.
+Seeds ship year-round and usually take a few days (or longer if you are ordering from a distant province).
+It usually takes 2-5 business days in the mail for plant orders once shipped.
 Plants are generally available from May to September and can be reserved during off season; Shipping costs are calculated during checkout.
 Seed orders over $100 ship free!
 See Shipping for more details.